tikv/tracing-active-tree/README.md

 deep_with_subs          time:   [4.7118 ms 4.8690 ms 5.0579 ms]
 ```

-Tracing wide(a root future waits for many futures) trees has poorer performance than tracing deep(a tree like a linked list) tree:
+Tracing wide(a root future waits for many futures) trees have poorer performance than tracing deep(a tree like a linked list) trees:

 ```console
 > cargo bench --features="coarsetime" --bench wide_tree